xquiet/urpmex/README.md

 *urpmex* is a (small) suite of tools making Mageia system administration a bit more comfortable, especially when no graphical environment are available (i.e. remote terminals and so on).

-Currently it provides two scripts:
+Currently it provides three scripts:

  * repos
+ * cuterepos
  * kir

 repos